Hong Kong to extend censorship law | DW | 25.08.2021

 The law would allow authorities to censor content they perceive as promoting secession, subversion, terrorism or collusion with foreign forces.
 It aims to prohibit all forms of criticism of the Chinese government, which has been cementing its control over Hong Kong for the past two years.

-Following 2019's months-long of pro-democracy protests in Hong Kong against the growing influence of mainland China, the China-imposed security law has allowed authorities to crack gown on any activity believed to "threaten China's national security."
+Following Hong Kong's months-long pro-democracy protests in 2019 against the growing influence of mainland China, the China-imposed security law has allowed authorities to crack gown on any activity believed to "threaten China's national security."

 This led to severe restrictions on activities carried out by the democracy movement across academia, media and the arts.